johankraft/DevAlertDemoSTM32L475/README.md

 **Debug-Serial**
 In this mode, the alerts are written to the debug console (UART) as binary hex strings.
-The data is intended to be received by a host tool and relayed to the cloud.
-Learn more in the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/).
+The data is intended to be received by a host tool and relayed to the cloud, as described in the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/).

 **Debug-WifiAWS**
-This mode uploads the alerts to AWS IoT Core using MQTT over Wi-Fi.
+This modeuploads the alerts to AWS IoT Core using MQTT over Wi-Fi.

-To view the data in DevAlert you also need DevAlert integration in your AWS account and as well as a "production" DevAlert account.
+This is not yet covered in the Getting Started guide.
+This requires DevAlert integration in your AWS account and as well as a proper "production" DevAlert account.
 Please contact support@percepio.com if you wish to evaluate this.

-Learn more about the STM32L4 IoT Discovery kit at https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html.

 ## Building and Running the Demo